vmwarelab/cci/Yaml-Examples-And-Scripts/README.md

 Populate the script with your Supervisor IP , Supervisor Namespace, TKG Cluster name, username and password to connect to the TKG cluster using the kubectl vsphere plug-ing

-Note: The Yaml Files should be self explanatory
+Note: - The Yaml Files should be self explanatory
+      - Make sure the scripts are executable